vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from your own Exchange Server.md

 This service will help any customer running at least one Exchange Server on-premises migrate to the cloud seamlessly.

-Our **objective** is to migrate Exchange mailboxes to Office 365.
+Our **objective** is to migrate Exchange mailboxes to Microsoft 365.

 ### IT Partner responsibilities

 1. Hold a kickoff meeting to exchange contact information, plan key steps, and discuss the project
-2. Provide new Exchange Online mailboxes by creating Office 365 user accounts and assigning Exchange Online user licenses
+2. Provide new Exchange Online mailboxes by creating Microsoft 365 user accounts and assigning Exchange Online user licenses
-3. Add and validate email domain(s) to Office 365
+3. Add and validate email domain(s) to Microsoft 365
 4. Start a migration batch
 5. Provide a report with the number of mailboxes that were successfully migrated and those that cannot be migrated, if any